 If you’re Linking and Balancing, lunch can still be a sandwich – but just one, and you should choose a high fiber bread, preferably a low GI type such as rye or sourdough.
 You just need to ensure the filling is good lean protein.

 If you have the opportunity to make a salad in the morning, that’s probably the best lunch you can have.
-Again, add cheese cubes, chicken pieces, turkey, roast beef – even lean ham is OK.
-If you’re a little bored with lettuce and tomato, try adding some mixed beans, or a few sprigs of fresh coriander (cilantro) or mint to give your taste buds a fresh treat.
+Again, add cheese cubes, chicken pieces, turkey, tuna, roast beef – even lean ham is OK.
+If you’re a little bored with lettuce and tomato, try adding some avocado, pine nuts, mixed beans, or a few sprigs of fresh coriander (cilantro) or mint to give your taste buds a fresh treat.
 You can get bean salads pre-made but you should rinse the beans because they tend to be soaking in starch!

 You can always have salad dressing but check those labels!
 I don’t mean check for fat – I mean the sugar!
 The majority of salad dressings are way too high in carbohydrates but there are some good ones out there – I like Paul Newman’s and you can get the classic vinaigrette, balsamic or Caesar varieties that have very few carbs.
 The fat content is higher but that’s not what we need to worry about.

 On colder days, you may want to have some delicious warming soup.
 The best kind is home-made, as you’ll know what has gone into it.